Splitting aspects of holomorphic distributions with locally free tangent sheaf: Some division properties

-\begin{cor} Let $\D$ be a two-dimensional distribution on $\mathbb P^n$, $n \ge 3$, and $\G$ a one-dimensional foliation on $\Pj^n$ tangent to $\D$.
-If $\codim( \sing (\G) )\geq 3$ then $\G$ locally divides $\D$.
-In particular $\TD$ splits. \end{cor} \begin{proof} The distribution $\D$ is given locally by ($n-2$)-forms.
-By the particular case of Corollary \ref{C:dual_division}, we have that $\G$ locally divides $\D$.
-From Proposition \ref{P:divides} the result follows. \end{proof}
+\begin{cor} Let $\D$ be a two-dimensional distribution on $\mathbb P^n$, $n \ge 3$, and $\G$ a one-dimensional foliation (resp. $v$ a holomorphic vector field) on $\Pj^n$ tangent to $\D$.
+Assume that $\codim( \sing (\G) )\geq 3$ (resp. $\codim( \sing (v) )\geq 3$).
+Then $\TD$ splits. \end{cor} \begin{proof} It follows from Corollary~\ref{C:Locally_divides_general} that $\G$ (resp. both $v$ and the one-dimensional foliation defined by $v$) locally divides $\D$.
+The result follows from Corollary~\ref{C:divides}. \end{proof}